zogi/ocean_demo/README.md

 One possible sky box which looks good can be found here (as of 20-Feb-2016): http://mi.eng.cam.ac.uk/~agk34/resources/textures/sky/sky.png

+The camera can be rotated by pressing the left mouse button and dragging.

+## Settings

+The settings, such as FFT size, projected grid size, MSAA sample count and max texture anisotropy, are compiled in, an can be modified by editing src/main.cpp.

 ## Dependencies

 In order to build and run the demo, the following open-source libraries are needed: